White Sox vs. Reds Player Props Betting Odds

 India Stats

-- India has eight doubles, two home runs, 16 walks and 13 RBI (33 total hits).
-He has stolen five bases.
+- India has 36 hits with nine doubles, two home runs, 17 walks and 13 RBI.
+He's also stolen seven bases.

-- India has recorded a base hit in three straight games.
-In his last five games he is hitting .263 with a home run and two RBI.
+- India has recorded at least one hit in four games in a row.
+In his last five games he is hitting .350 with a double, a home run, a walk and two RBI.

 India Recent Games